porscheofficial/sustainable-charging/README.md

 ![License: MIT](https://img.shields.io/github/license/konstantinjdobler/nlp-research-template?color=green)

 This repository holds the code for Chargify, focused on machine learning based EV charge scheduling.
 This project started in the AI in Practice course together with Porsche Digital.
+The energy mix prediction model was trained in January 2024.

 ## Structure